harishlingam/personal-website/_pages/consulting.md

 </table>
 <h3> </h3>
 <h3><em><span style="color: #ffcc00;">About me</span></em></h3>
-<div>I am a <strong>Digital Product Manager</strong> who partners with entrepreneurs, executives, and organizations to support their strategic and operational goals. </div>
+<div>I am a <strong>Digital Product Manager</strong> who partners with entrepreneurs, executives, and organizations to support their strategic and operational goals.
+My experience includes includes product development and design, installation of operational best practices, and building and leading small to mid-size teams in startup and corporate settings.</div>
 <div> </div>
-<div>My experience includes includes product development and design, installation of operational best practices, and building and leading small to mid-size teams in startup and corporate settings.</div>
-<div> </div>
 <div>Organizations where I have worked or consulted include Harvard University, Promontory Financial Group, NPR, Navigant Consulting, Addicaid, the American Telemedicine Association, and Hack for LA. </div>
 <div> </div>
-<div>I hold a degree in Philosophy from the University of Chicago and completed a postbaccalaureate in premedical sciences at Harvard, where I pursued research and coursework at the intersection of pharmacology and neurobehavior.</div>
+<div>I completed formal training in product management, web development, and data analytics at Product School LA, and I am a Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO).
+I am an active member of product management associations and bodies throughout LA and nationally, including Agile Alliance, Product School, PMA.LA, and ProductTank Los Angeles.</div>
 <div> </div>
-<div>I completed training in product management, web development, and web analytics at Product School LA, and I am a Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO).</div>
+<div>I hold an A.B. in Philosophy from the University of Chicago and completed a postbaccalaureate program in premedicine at Harvard.</div>
 <div> </div>
 <!-- /wp:fl-builder/layout -->